Steve Burton Exits ‘Y&R’ But Doesn’t Discount Soap Opportunities In The Future

 A photo posted by @1steveburton on

 Rumors circulated when Steve Burton announced his departure from the Young and the Restless back in the fall, he would be returning to General Hospital.
 That was not the case at all.
 Billy Miller has stepped into the role of Jason Morgan and resigned a contract shortly after Burton announced he was exiting the CBS soap.
 Fans are still holding out hope that one day, Steve will return to the role he originated in the 90’s.
-There was some serious disappointment when the role on General Hospital was recast with Billy Miller but since then, many of the fans have grown to accept him in the role many believed only Burton was fit to hold.
+There was some serious disappointment when the role on General Hospital was recast with Billy Miller, but since then, many of the fans have grown to accept him in the role many believed only Burton was fit to hold.

 Now, Steve Burton is going to spend his time working on his businesses and with his family.
 After almost 30 years in daytime, he is ready to do something outside of it.
 There is comfort in knowing that he will not rule out a return to daytime in the future.
 He knows that this is the business that helped him to flourish, and not biting the hand that fed him is a great thing to see.
-Burton has always been upfront with his fans and he usually takes time to answer them on social media.
-It has been a long time coming but daytime without Steve Burton is going to take some getting used to, especially for the fans who followed him from General Hospital to the Young and the Restless.
+Burton has always been upfront with his fans, and he usually takes time to answer them on social media.
+It has been a long time coming, but daytime without Steve Burton is going to take some getting used to, especially for the fans who followed him from General Hospital to the Young and the Restless.